davel/msc-security-awareness-team-1/README.md

-# Wazuh and Nessus in Docker
+# Wazuh and OpenVAS in Docker

 To bring up on Windows using Docker Desktop,
 ```